Workshop Innovation: A reloaders one-stop shopBy Robert Jackson, Workshop Innovation

 “Workshop Innovations will soon be marketing a range of custom rifles from Glacier Rifle Company.
-These will have an OEM titanium action, Harres stocks and Criterion barrels.”
+These will have an OEM titanium action, GRC stocks as well as carbon fibre wrapped and stainless steels barrels.”

 I hunt whenever and wherever I can and my favourites would be chasing sika in the Kaimanawas and alpine hunting for tahr.
 I would like to spend more time chasing high country red deer and hunting South Westland but work keeps taking up too much of my time these days!

 My business was started over 10 years ago by Julian Alai who was based up in Albany.
 He opened the business as Gunsmithing Tools and slowly expanded it from there.
 I took over the running of the business in September 2017.
 Today we are probably the biggest online store most people have never heard of.

 We have over 5500 separate stock lines including all the major brands and many specialists brands you also may not have heard of.
 On top of a full range of RCBS, Lyman, Lee, Dillon and Hornady reloading equipment we are the major online retailer of Redding, Forster, K&M, Berger and Wilson.
 We are the sole stockist of the premium match grade Peterson brass.

 Projectile-wise we carry Berger, Hornady, Nosler, Norma, Lapua, Federal, Xtreme, Frontier, Sierra and Speer.
 Our range of brass includes Nosler, Norma, Federal, Winchester, Hornady, Peterson, Starline, Gecko and Lapua.